Shervin Kabiri

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-• Investigating the longevity of PFAS immobilization in soil
+Systematic monitoring of PFAS remediation in soil

 2024-27 Closing the data gap: Systematic monitoring of PFAS remediation in soil, ARC-DECRA, $398,945